Frequently Asked Questions

 I’m an international student, can I work part time in Canada while attending VADA?

 Our Full-time Dramatic Arts Program Diploma is 24 weeks (plus 2 weeks break) making it a total of 26 weeks (6 months) in length.
 Full-time international students enrolled at Designated Learning Institutions (DLI) can apply for a study visa which will allow them to work part time off campus and full time during scheduled school breaks.
 In order to be eligible to do this, you must be enrolled in a program of study at least 6 months in length.
 As a result, our program allows for students to work part time during their studies.
 Learn more about Study Permits.

 Can I apply for a work visa after finishing my program at VADA?

 No. While VADA is a Designated Learning Institution (DLI), an application for a Post Graduate Work Permit (PGWP) would likely be unsuccessful.
 Most international graduates will take their training received at VADA and return home to work in their home country’s Film and TV industry.

 Where will I live while attending your program?

-VADA can connect you with third party apartment agents and homestay agents who can assist you in locating safe, convenient, and affordable accommodations options (both shared and private).
+VADA does not provide accommodations, however there are plenty of third party apartment agents and homestay agents who can assist you in locating safe, convenient, and affordable accommodations options (both shared and private).
 You must book as early as possible however to secure accommodations within your budget and length of stay.